Gender pay gap report

 - Our schools engagement programme aims to inspire girls to consider a career within the construction industry before applying for their GCSEs.
 We are extending this to include parental engagement.
 In 2018 we reached over 2700 students.

-- We have three female STEM ambassadors.
+- We have eight STEM ambassadors.

 - VGC works with female prisons HMP SEND, HMP East Sutton Park, HMP Drake Hall Thames Valley Community to help rehabilitate people back into society.
 We support employability events, advise on roles and education paths, and help with CVs and interview techniques.
 We are also supporting women on ROTL into work experience while serving their sentence.